Everything You Need to Know When Visiting Antarctica

 Sun protection is key in the reflective White Continent, so a high-SPF sunscreen, lip balm and polarized sunglasses are essential.
 And maybe a sleep mask because you’ll be there in austral summer, when the sun barely sets.
 Passengers will receive a packing list from Silversea before departure.

-One thing you may not think of: The sun barely or never sets during Antarctica’s summer days, and that could affect your sleep.
-Check these tips, which include an eye mask, for making sure you get the rest you need.
+One thing you may not think of is: The sun barely or never sets during Antarctica’s summer days, and that could affect your sleep.
+Check these tips for Arctic sleep, which include an eye mask, for making sure you get the rest you need.

 Are there medical restrictions for guests?